The best film cameras in 2024: recapture the magic of film in the digital age

 Needs a battery

 The build of this camera is also renowned for being reliable, so some 30 years later these cameras should still be going strong (although might require some minor repairs like light seals).
-Our reviewer loved the viewfinder, finding it clear and bright, and the depth of field preview very effective.
+Our reviewer loved the viewfinder, finding it clear and bright, and the depth of field preview proved very effective.

-Read our full Nikon FE review
+Read more: Nikon FE review

 Find used Nikon FE deals on eBay (US)